xyyuhans/about/index.md

 Ericsson
 ```

+- Work as a data analyst in the BNEW DNEW CDS SYS IS Interconnect & Sync team (supervised by Mikael Johansson)
 - Use machine learning to find faulty synchronization sources in RAN (radio access network)
-- Visualized network synchronization by
+- Visualize network synchronization in RAN domain and transport domain

 ### **Data, Visualization and Connectivity for Healthcare** _Summer School_ `25 July 2021 - 7 August 2021`